-It’s a cold night, and everyone is bundled up, packed tightly into the backseat.
+It’s a cold night and everyone is bundled up, packed tightly into the backseat.
 As we drive, Murphy checks his phone for updates from Catholic Social Services’ travel coordinators in Washington D.C.

-“We did get a memo from Washington D.C. that they may be detained on port of entry…”
+“We did get a memo from Washington D.C. that they may be detained on port of entry,”he says.

 Despite the ban, the Genets received special permission to resettle in Ohio because they were facing an economic hardship in their refugee camp in Ethiopia.
-That doesn’t mean their journey will be smooth.
-Murphy tells me while some refugees have made it through customs without a problem since the ban took effect, others have been detained for hours or days.
+But that doesn’t mean their journey will be smooth.
+Murphy tells me while some refugees have made it through customs without a problem since the ban was enacted, others have been detained for hours or days.

-“They’ve been rebooked,” said Murphy.
-“They’ll be here in three hours at 11:43.”
+“They’ve been rebooked,” says Murphy.
+“They’ll be here in three hours, at 11:43.”

 To the Genets, three hours of waiting is nothing.
-After all, they waited nine years before finally being okayed to resettle in the U.S.
+After all, they waited nine years before finally being cleared to resettle in the U.S.

 The East African country near Ethiopia is governed by an authoritarian regime that’s been accused of human rights abuses in the past.
 The Genets went to a refugee camp in Ethiopia.
 There, they applied for legal status as refugees with the United Nations.
 The process involved lots of forms and lots of time.
 Then, the family went through a series of interviews with UN officials.
 Finally, they were approved to travel but had to wait until they could be placed.
 That took more time.

 Less than one half of one percent of refugees looking to resettle in the United States ever make it through the legal process.
 Most refugees end up resettling in neighboring countries instead.
 Some live their entire lives in refugee camps.

 But you wouldn’t know it by talking to her.
 She’s a little girl with beautiful braided brown hair, wearing bright green socks and converse high top sneakers.
-As we wait in the airport for her sister to arrive, Ruta asks me to quiz her on her times tables.
-She’s sixth grader and math is her favorite subject.
+As we wait in the airport for her sister to arrive, Zula asks me to quiz her on her times tables.
+She’s a sixth grader and math is her favorite subject.
 She’s still mastering English.

-The agency’s goal is for refugees to become economically self-sufficient within 90 days after arrival - so they don’t need to rely on social services to survive.
+The agency’s goal, officials say, is for refugees to become economically self-sufficient within 90 days after arrival, so they don’t need to rely on social services to survive.
 That goal is standard among refugee agencies in the U.S.

 After hours of uncertainty, the family is finally together again.
 There’s a lot to catch up on.
-They haven’t stopped talking since they first greeted each other in the terminal.In the backseat, Ruta and Sipara play hand-clapping games all the way home.
+They haven’t stopped talking since they first greeted each other in the terminal.In the backseat, Zula and Semira play hand-clapping games all the way home.

-Tomorrow, the new arrivals will begin the long process of resettlement, but tonight there’s a sense of relief.
+Tomorrow, the new arrivals will begin the long process of resettlement but tonight there’s a sense of relief.
 It’ll be the first night they’ve spent together in five years.